greenzemg/tvshow-emotion-analyzer/README.md

 I didn't face challenge in selecting technologies as the requirements were clear.
 However, I made few choices based on my prior experience and research.
 - **Pytest For Testing**: Exprienced in using pytest for unit testing in previous projects.
 Pytest offers a simple syntax, fixtures, easy of mocking external dependencies.

 - **Solara for Web UI**: I didn't have experience with Solara before.
 I did some research and found first Streamlit.
-However, I didn't find Streamlit flexible enough fto adjustlayout.
+However, I didn't find Streamlit flexible enough to adjust layout.
 Then did more search and found Solara.
 Few things I liked about Solara are: Component-Based, Reactive State Management, FastAPI Integration, and Python-Native (I can call Python code directly).

 ### Challenges Faced